Non-standard RAID levels: General parity system

+Unfortunately Anvin's Vandermonde matrix solutions only work up to triple parity; for beyond, a Cauchy matrix construction is required.
+SSSE3, AVX2, and other SIMD methods remain applicable.

 RAID 5E, RAID 5EE, and RAID 6E

 RAID 5E, RAID 5EE, and RAID 6E (with the added E standing for Enhanced) generally refer to variants of RAID 5 or 6 with an integrated hot-spare drive, where the spare drive is an active part of the block rotation scheme.
 This spreads I/O across all drives, including the spare, thus reducing the load on each drive, increasing performance.
 It does, however, prevent sharing the spare drive among multiple arrays, which is occasionally desirable.

 Intel Matrix RAID

 Intel Matrix RAID (a feature of Intel Rapid Storage Technology) is a feature (not a RAID level) present in the ICH6R and subsequent Southbridge chipsets from Intel, accessible and configurable via the RAID BIOS setup utility.
 Matrix RAID supports as few as two physical disks or as many as the controller supports.
 The distinguishing feature of Matrix RAID is that it allows any assortment of RAID 0, 1, 5, or 10 volumes in the array, to which a controllable (and identical) portion of each disk is allocated.

 As such, a Matrix RAID array can improve both performance and data integrity.
 A practical instance of this would use a small RAID 0 (stripe) volume for the operating system, program, and paging files; second larger RAID 1 (mirror) volume would store critical data.
 Linux MD RAID is also capable of this.